HowardJC/DataSignInTemplate/README.md

-Basic website example done for alternative sign in during officier meeting of club done in react frontend and flask backend
+Very barebones skeleton of a website example we can use for club a few years back